harsh-s15/Speech-Emotion-DL/README.md

 emotions being used for observation.
 We also filtered the audio files on the basis of emotion strength (given in the file name itself).
-Maximum accuracies were achieved by: MLP with sigmoid activation - 92.21% (on time averaged features) in case of 4-label emotion detection tasks; and 1D CNN
+Maximum accuracies were achieved by:
+- MLP with sigmoid activation 92.21% (on time averaged features) in case of 4-label emotion detection tasks;
-- 64.23% (on prasodic inputs again), in case of full data utilisation for training.
+- 1D CNN : 64.23% (on prasodic inputs again), in case of full data utilisation for training.